wildfly/quickstart/servlet-security/README.md

 This example demonstrates the use of JEE declarative security to control access to Servlets and Security in JBoss Enterprise Application Platform 6 and  JBoss AS7.

-The following are the steps required to implement Servlet security:
+This quickstart takes the following steps to implement Servlet security:

-1. Use the security domain `other` that is defined in the application server's default `standalone.xml`
+1. Define a security domain in the `standalone.xml` configuration file.
-2. Add the user `quickstartUser` with password `quickstartPassword` belonging to the role `guest` and realm `ApplicationRealm`.
-The procedure for adding a user is described below.
+2. Add an application user with access rights to the application.
-3. A security domain reference for the `other` security domain is added to `WEB-INF/jboss-web.xml`
+3. Add a security domain reference to `WEB-INF/jboss-web.xml`.
-4. A security constraint is added to `WEB-INF/web.xml`
+4. Add a security constraint to the `WEB-INF/web.xml` .
-5. Security annotations are added to the EJB declaration
+5. Add a security annotation to the EJB declaration.

 Please note the allowed user role `guest` in the annotation -`@RolesAllowed`- is the same as the user role defined in step 2